-Selecting a generator power cord is simple if you follow two steps:
+Fortunately, selecting a generator power cord is simple if you follow these steps:

 For example, a 50-amp power cord is a lot thicker than a 20-amp power cord.
-This allows it to handle a larger wattage.
+This allows it to handle a larger wattage (more appliances).

 If you have a 30-amp or 50-amp outlet, pay special attention to the shape.